wilsoncusack/minimal-bridge/site/docs/actions/wallet/L1/writeProveWithdrawalTransaction.md

 # writeProveWithdrawalTransaction

-Excutes a [proveWithdrawalTransaction](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal.sol#L208) call to the `OptimismPortal` contract.
+Executes a [proveWithdrawalTransaction](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal.sol#L208) call to the `OptimismPortal` contract.

 ::: info
 This is the second step in a withdrawal flow, or more generally, an L2 -> L1 call flow.